nmachine-io/doc-site/docs/models/models-overview.md

     operator: "truthiness"
     challenge: "get::self>>inputs->.prometheus.url"
 ```

-Cases when the SDK patches models at inflation time will always be documented.
+The `->.` syntax is explained later.
+Cases when the SDK patches models at
+inflation time will always be documented.

 ### Supplier Values with `get::`